-As shown in Figure 6-6, the left portion of the toolbar contains a Run button (similar to the iTunes Play button) that will compile and run the application.
+As shown in Figure 6-6, the left portion of the toolbar contains a Play button (similar to iTunes) that will compile and run the application.
 If the application is running, the Stop button will not be grayed out.
 Since it's grayed out, you know the application is not running.
 The last part of the toolbar is the build status.
 This is where you can see what application (or target) is being built, in this case MyFirstApp.
+The "Build Succeeded" indicates that, well, the build worked!